 ABOUT THE LWB

-(UPDATE: about card stock and shuffling this deck.
-I've been using this deck quite a bit and read with it at a ladies night party.
-Sadly, there is no core inside the cards, it's just paper stock.
-Riffle shuffling bent and broke a couple of my cards, so PLEASE be careful riffle shuffling this deck.
-It's small enough to overhand shuffle so I'm now exclusively overhand shuffling this deck.
-I do prefer to riffle shuffle at events, as this is the quickest way to mix all of the cards before reading for the next sitter.)
+(UPDATE: I've been using this deck a lot and sadly riffle shuffling bent and broke a couple of my cards, so PLEASE be careful shuffling this deck.
+It's small enough to overhand shuffle so I'm exclusively overhand shuffling this deck.)

 I love collage decks.
-This deck looks like a mix of handmade with digital collaging.
+This deck is a mix of handmade with digital collaging.
 Most of the collages work really well in this deck.
-Even when some of the digital collages aren't seamless, they're still interesting and beautiful...I think because of the coloring used throughout.
+Even when some of the digital collages aren't seamless, they're still interesting and beautiful...I think because of the use of color throughout.
 The skies used in the backdrop are colorful yet muted giving the collages an otherworldly vibe.

 I will have to be conscious with who I use this deck with, since there are so many nude images in the deck.
 I've been using it for daily draws and readings for myself, and I love how it's reading so far.
 It's definitely a Waite-Smith clone, so a breeze for me to use, but there's also extra intriguing symbols to glean from.
 E.g., Death has a third nipple!